gpwahl/calcqpi-release/README.md

 Github: <https://github.com/gpwahl/calcqpi-release> (version accompanying preprint)

 CalcQPI is a code to calculate quasi-particle interference using the continuum Green's function approach.
-It is based on on the continuum Green’s function approach developed by A. Kreisel, P. Hirschfeld and collaborators [1, 2] to model quasi-particle interference (QPI) and understand the electronic structure of quantum materials.
+It is based on a formalism developed by A. Kreisel, P. Hirschfeld and collaborators [1, 2] to model quasi-particle interference (QPI) and understand the electronic structure of quantum materials.

 Key references are:
 1. A. Kreisel, P. Choubey, T. Berlijn, W. Ku, B. M. Andersen, and P. J. Hirschfeld.
 Phys.
 Rev. Lett.
 114, 217002 (2015)